jonasbucherETH/sushi_internship/README.md

 Still doesn't work (also module is not recognized)

-Loading module in CLI and then running the test-Vcf works
+Loading module in CLI and then running the test-Vcf -> works

+$ Rscript test-Vcf.R

+#### Try ade4 and pcaExplorer (shiny) for extension of PCA functionality

+I haven't figured out how to use ade4, as I need a dataframe first

+Ideas for shiny:
+* input$shape; input$color for shaping/colouring -> reactive()

 #### t-SNE (t-distributed stochastic neighbor embedding)